-So it makes sense to target only one of the initial twenty and include other phrases naturally within the article
+So it makes sense to target only one of the initial twenty and include other phrases naturally within the article.

-To find which one is easiest to conquer, simply pop on over to the “Keyword Difficulty” tool and enter your desired keywords.
+To find out which one is easiest to conquer, simply pop on over to the “Keyword Difficulty” tool and enter your desired keywords.

 And SEMrush will compare them for you and you’ll be able to easily glean which one is the best choice for you.

-When you put in your keyword is SERPstat’s search bar, you slam your fist on the proverbial table and you ask, no, you DEMAND of SERPstat to deliver useful data, SERPstat obliges, and it obliges really good as you are showered with so much data that your eyes start to water and hurt.
+When you put in your keyword is SERPstat’s search bar, you slam your fist on the proverbial table and you ask, no, you DEMAND of SERPstat to deliver useful data; SERPstat obliges, and it obliges really good as you are showered with so much data that your eyes start to water and hurt.

 So be warned! 🙂